brooklynrail/brooklynrail-platform/content/events/2023/07/renee-cox-a-proof-of-being.md

 title: "Renée Cox: A Proof of Being"
 deck: Featuring Cox and Eleanor Heartney, with Dior J. Stephens
 summary: Photographer Renée Cox joins Rail Editor-at-Large Eleanor Heartney for a conversation.
-We conclude with a poetry reading by Dior J. Stephens
+We conclude with a poetry reading by Dior J. Stephens.
 people:
   - person: renee-cox-1
   - person: eleanor-heartney